Proof of the Bible

 The second Kingdom: the arms and chest of silver.
 "Eastward from the Mesopotamian lowlands, the Zagros Mountains and the Iranian Plateau beyond became another area of cultural creativity with the rise of the kingdoms of Media and Persia."*

 "By the 6th century BC the two great river-valley powers, Egypt and Babylonia, as well as Syria-Palestine and Anatolia, fell to the power of the rising Persian Empire.
 Under CYRUS THE GREAT (r.
 550-530 BC), this empire ruled all of the Middle East except for Egypt, which fell to his son CAMBYSES II (r.
 529-521 BC).
-Aramaic, the language of the politically impotent Aramaeans, became the language of government documents and of trade throughout the Persian Empire and gradually became the spoken vernacular of Mesopotamia, Syria, and Palestine."*
+Aramaic, the language of the politically important Aramaeans, became the language of government documents and of trade throughout the Persian Empire and gradually became the spoken vernacular of Mesopotamia, Syria, and Palestine."*

 "The numerals that the Mesopotamians invented are still used, although now called Arabic."*